maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 The ***XmlValidationInterface*** interface allows service providers to validate whether the XML service Instance specifications to be uploaded to the MSR are indeed valid.
-The composition of the correct G-1128 specifications could be seen as cumbersome task, this interface intends to alleviate some of the complexities by automatically parsing the provided XML and reporting back any errors that were detected.
+Since the compilation of a valid G-1128 specifications could be seen as cumbersome task, this interface intends to alleviate some of the complexities by automatically parsing the provided XML and reporting back any errors detected.

 ### Operation "validateXml"
 <!--